• Home

 • Pinch the two opposite sides together and then repeat with the remaining two sides.
 The bun should now be round and sealed.
 If you don’t pinch it will break open when steaming.

-• Place the bun onto one of the parchment squares and then repeat with the rest of the dough balls.
+Place the bun onto one of the parchment squares and cover with a damp paper towel.
+Repeat with the rest of the dough balls.

-• To prepare the steamer, heat about 3 inches of water in the pot over medium high heat until it boils.
-Once it’s boiling I lower the heat to medium low and place the first batch of buns onto the steaming rack.
+• Heat about 4 inches of water in the pot over medium high heat until it boils.
+Once it’s boiling, place the first batch of buns onto the steaming rack.
+My steamer fits 5 buns.

 Nutrition